mmpashby/mmpashby.github.io/_posts/2024-06-24-observability.md

 ---
 layout: post
 title: "Observability Series - What is Observability? - Logs"
-date: 2024-06-28 12:00:00 +0100
+date: 2024-07-03 12:00:00 +0100
 categories: [tech, sre, observability]
 tags: [tech, sre, observability]
 ---

 Welcome to our exploration of observability!
-Whether you're a newcomer or a seasoned pro like myself looking for a refresher, you're in the right place.
+Whether you're a newcomer or a seasoned software engineer looking for a refresher, you're in the right place.
 Grab a cup of tea, settle in, and let's dive into the realms of observability, site reliability engineering, alerting, and incident management.
 This mini-series will break down these complex topics into manageable parts, ensuring a smooth and informative read.

 ## Introduction